 So How Much Bandwidth Do You Need

-I understand between mobile devices, laptops, and other smart devices; a household can have dozens of connections.
-A good way to figure out how much download bandwidth you need is to assign a value to each device based its primary function.
+I understand between mobile devices, laptops, and other smart devices, a household can have dozens of connections.
+A good way to figure out how much download bandwidth you need is to assign a value to each device based on its primary function.

-For example, let’s say a family of 4 lives in a house with two 4K HD smart TV’s, 2 laptops and 4 smartphones.
+For example, let’s say a family of 4 lives in a house with two 4K HD smart TVs, two laptops, and four smartphones.
 The most video streams that would run simultaneously is one for each family member.
-So, we have 32 Mbps for the 2 TV’s and then two 5 Mbps for a high definition video on each laptop.
-We then have a and 4 smartphones left.
+So, we have 32 Mbps for the two TV’s and then two five Mbps for a high definition video on each laptop.
+We then have a and four smartphones left.
 Let’s assume family members multitask while watching a video.
 So we assign another 1 Mbps for web surfing on each device.
-Then suppose we have 4 other smart devices in the house (like Amazon echos.)
+Then suppose we have four other smart devices in the house (like Amazon echos.)

 50 Mbps is All Most Household Need

 That would give us 42 Mbps for the four streaming videos, 4 Mbps for web surfing while watching, and 4 Mbps for the other smart devices.
-The grand total is 50 Mbps for a fairly high level of online household activity.
+The total bandwidth is 50 Mbps for a relatively high level of online household activity.